Magic beat Wolves 127-120 after fight, 5 players ejected

 The fight appeared to come on suddenly, with no previous sign of potential problems.

-A few minutes earlier, Rivers missed a 3-pointer right in front of the Orlando bench and replays showed Bamba and Markelle Fultz reacting while watching Rivers run back up the court.
+A few moments earlier, Rivers missed a 3-pointer right in front of the Orlando bench and replays showed the 7-foot Bamba and Markelle Fultz reacting while watching Rivers run back up the court.
+The 6-foot-4 Rivers said he took issue with Bamba’s comments.

+“I’m just like, ‘Yo, what are you doing?’,” Rivers said.
+“I went up to him and I pressed him, and at that point, it can go one of two ways.
+I didn’t think we were going to get in a fight.
+But when you stand up that fast and put your hands up — he threw a punch and missed, thankfully.
+At that point I’ve got to protect myself.
+Ain’t no one worried about him.”

 TIP-INS